 The crew was transferred to the 754th Squadron on October 23, 1944.
 Formation plans indicate that 2Lt Prevost flew only five more missions in November and December.
 He is shown on subsequent formation plans only twice, both times in January 1945 and both times his duties are listed as "Marshaling Chief".
 It is assumed that he was removed from flying status at the end of December.
 Prevost was awarded the Distinguished Flying Cross in February for his actions on August 5th.

 It is not known whether the rest of the crew completed their missions with another pilot or if they also came off of flying status.
 The only crewman known to have been removed for sure was Sgt Howard who was ordered to report to the Central Medical Board at AAF 101 in November 1944.
-2Lt Perry is shown in the records as late as January 1945, and 2Lt Kearney is not listed at all after the August 5th ditching.
+2Lt Perry is shown in the records as late as January 1945, and nothing is shown for F/O Kearney after being transferred to the 754BS October 23, 1944.
 Sgt Barto is shown going on rest home leave in February 1945, possibly having completed a combat tour.
 The status of the others is not known.

 |Date||Target||458th Msn||Pilot Msn||Serial||RCL||Sqdn||A/C Msn||A/C Name||Comments|